canjs/canjs/component/scope.md

 You can also pass a literal string value of the attribute instead of the attribute's value looked up in the parent scope (similar to pass by value).

-To do this in can.stache, simply pass any value not wrapped in single brackets, and the scope property will be initialized to this string value:
+To do this in [can.stache], simply pass any value not wrapped in single brackets, and the scope property will be initialized to this string value:

     <my-tag title="hello"></my-tag>

-The above will create a title property in the component's scope, which has a string "hello".
-If instead hello was wrapped with brackets like "{hello}", a hello property would be looked up in the parent's scope.
+The above will create a title property in the component's scope, which has a string `hello`.
+If instead hello was wrapped with brackets like `{hello}`, a hello property would be looked up in the parent's scope.

-To do this in can.mustache, pass a value like in can.stache, and set the corresponding scope property in the component to a value of "@".
+To do this in [can.mustache], pass a value like in `can.stache`, and set the corresponding scope property in the component to `@`.
 For example:

     can.Component.extend({
       tag: "my-tag",